klaytn/klaytn-docs/docs/README.md

 # Welcome <a id="welcome"></a>

 KlaytnDocs introduces and explains [Klaytn](https://www.klaytn.com/), an enterprise-grade, service-centric platform that brings user-friendly blockchain experience to millions of users.
 In the following documents, we describe what Klaytn is and provide guidelines and instructions on how to use Klaytn as well as how to interact with the Klaytn network.
-To better understand Klaytn's vision, mission, and future plans briefly, please visit the [Klaytn Position Paper](https://www.klaytn.com/Klaytn_PositionPaper_V2.1.0.pdf) .

 | Document | Description |
 | :--- | :--- |